FabrizioPerria/git_cheatsheet/README.md

 **Now master points to the same commit as my_branch**

+**Interactive rebasing.
+It opens a TUI with all the commits and we can:**
+* reoreder commits
+* omit commits
+* combine commits

+>*git rebase -i HEAD^*

+## CHERRY-PICK
+Cherry-picking means take an existing commit (without its parents) and create a commit child with HEAD + only the changes of the commit itself.
+>*git cherry-pick commit_id*

 ## CREATE A PATCH
 **Create a patch with all the differences between 2 braches**